gerardparareda/unity-modals/readme.md

 ESC/P/Start (Gamepad) -> Open pause/options menu
 Enter/South button (Gamepad) -> Select answer from modal

+Gamepad tested with Nintendo Joycons.

 ## Possible improvements
 - Better resizability across different screen sizes
 - Use new UI Toolkit system
 - Make GameManager a singleton
 - Keep selected button on new modal open and close
+- Make more modals like a controls one or a question to validate game close
 - Customize UI
 - Clean up some code
 - Document all the code

 ## Resources
+Some of the things I had to look up.

 ### Blur shader
 https://lexdev.net/tutorials/ui/blur.html